3dg1luk43/ha-microgreens/README.md

 * **“Custom element doesn’t exist” / “Card type not found”**

-  * Restart HA, clear frontend cache.
+  * Restart HA, hard-refresh your browser.
-  * On old HA versions: add resources manually under **Settings → Dashboards → Resources**:

-    * `/local/microgreens/microgreens-card.js`
-    * `/local/microgreens/microgreens-plot-card.js`
+  * Verify `/config/www/ha-microgreens/*.js` exist.
+  * If using YAML dashboards, make sure you added `/local/ha-microgreens/*.js` as resources.

 * **Buttons do nothing**

-  * Check integration is installed and services exist.
+  * Ensure the integration is installed and services exist.
   * See **Settings → System → Logs**.

 * **Unknown / Entity not found**